Rendering cartoon-like with Ai Toon shader

 The Ai Toon Shader Graph

-The “PostBodyToon_MAT” is the Ai Toon, and the “aiRampRgb2” is the Ai Ramp Rgb.
+The “PostBodyToon_MAT” is the Ai Toon Shader, and the “aiRampRgb2” is the Ai Ramp Rgb.

 Configure the Ai Ramp Rgb

-You need to connect the “Out Color” of the Ai Ramp Rgb to the “Base Tonemap” of the Ai Toon.
-If these are not displayed in the hypershade, do the following.
+You should connect the “Out Color” of the Ai Ramp Rgb to the “Base Tonemap” of the Ai Toon, though it may not appear in the hyper-shade.

-Open the attribute editor of the Ai Toon.
+(1) Open the Attribute Editor of the Ai Toon.

-Click the button with the square icon next to the Tonemap in the Base.
+(2) Click the button with the square icon next to the Tonemap of the Base.

 The color of the Ai Ramp Rgb